-Finally, Dr. Winn requested that, in close collaboration with BOT Chairman Dr. Waguk, that the president & CEO provide to him a written verification that each Regent understands and abides by both the Standards of this Commission and the by laws governing your institution.
+Finally, Dr. Winn requested that, in close collaboration with BOR Chairman Dr. Waguk, that the president & CEO provide to him a written verification that each Regent understands and abides by both the Standards of this Commission and the by-laws governing your institution.

-So, it seems we are in the middle of a difficult story.
-But the ending has not yet been written, and we have the chance together to write a good one.
+So, we now should bring this difficult story to a favorable end.
+The ending has not yet been written, and we have the chance together to write a good one.
 I believe we should view this letter as one of concern for the college as much as it is concern about the college.
 This letter is in many ways a gift, an opportunity to "take corrective action."

-It is critical that we, the Board of Regents and President, now find a path forward to address these concerns and avoid an outcome outlined in President Winn's letter-the likelihood of sanction, with its significant consequences.
+It is critical that we, the Board of Regents and President, now affirm the agreed upon path forward to address these concerns and avoid an outcome outlined in President Winn's letter-the likelihood of sanction, with its significant consequences.
 Chairman Waguk, and I discussed developing and submitting a plan articulating to the ACCJC the path we will take together to address concerns.

 In that discussion with Chairman Waguk, I proposed drafting a plan for the Board's consideration and approval.
-This plan would serve as the basis for the response to ACCJC and provide a pathway forward.
-Conceptually, the plan would have three components:
+The Board approved this plan at the September 20, 2018, meeting.
+This plan will serve as the basis for the response to ACCJC and provide a pathway forward.
+The plan has three components: